edmund-arc/house-keeping-job-01/README.md

 - copy all folders and file from c:\temp to the newly created folder
 - zipped up all content the newly created folder
 - delete all content from from c:\temp

+I started to update this file on 14-Mar-2024